pablormier/machine-learning-notebooks/README.md

 # Data Science Playground
-A collection of ipython-notebooks with experiments, simulations and visualizations that I've create in order to better understand different topics.
+A collection of ipython-notebooks with experiments, simulations and visualizations that I've created for personal learning